-I am a postdoctoral researcher specializing in work and organizational psychology.
+I am a senior researcher specializing in work and organizational psychology.
 My research focus is on leadership during the implementation process, intervention design and the investigation of work stressors in particular job insecurity as well as their mechanisms.

 PhD in Psychology, Stockholm University, Department of Psychology